KimHaAnhTran/ProgressTracker/README.md

 - **Persistent Data**: All changes are saved even if the program is closed

 ## Prerequisites
-Before running the application, ensure you have the following installed:
+Before running the application, make sure to have the following installed:
 - Python 3.7 or higher
 - Flask framework (`pip install flask`)